Located in Montoursville Pa, the Williamsport Airport was dedicated on July 20 1929.

 "Miss Earhart, the first woman to fly across the Atlantic Ocean, was one of five trans-Atlantic fliers to attend the dedicatory event which marked the formal opening of the airfield , located in the southern portion of Montoursville borough.
 The newspapers of the day estimated the crowd at 30,000 people attending the ceremony, the largest crowd of any type in Lycoming County history." http://www.flyipt.com/airport-history

-On July 19th 1929, Earhart flew from Roosevelt Air field to Elmira New York, where she spent the night at the Mark Twain.
+On July 19th 1929, Earhart flew from Roosevelt Air field to Elmira New York, where she spent the evening in the company of Mark Twain.
 This is well documented, as the 1 hour and 35 minute flight was a record time.
 She was on her way to the Chautauqua golf course, where she was scheduled to give a talk on the afternoon of the 20th.

 According to the Star Gazette "Amelia Earhart, who stopped at Elmira Friday afternoon, landed her plane at 6:15 pm Saturday.
 She addressed the New York Chautauqua, and flew directly to Williamsport when her talk was complete."